 Scientists measure happiness mainly via public opinion surveys.
 People are asked questions such as:

 - “Taken all together, how would you say things are these days — would you say that you are very happy, pretty happy, or not too happy?”

 - “All things considered, how satisfied are you with your life as a whole these days?”
 Respondents are instructed to indicate their satisfaction on a scale of 0 to 10.

 Since the early 1970s, the General Social Survey (GSS) has regularly asked a representative sample of American adults the happiness question.
-Since 2008, the Gallup World Poll has asked adults in most of the world’s nations the life satisfaction question.
-And in five-year intervals since the early 1980s, the World Values Survey has asked both of these questions in a number of countries.2
+Eurobarometer has regularly asked a version of the life satisfaction question in many European nations since the 1970s.
+In five-year intervals since the early 1980s, the World Values Survey has asked happiness and life satisfaction questions in a number of countries.
+Since 2005, the Gallup World Poll has asked adults in most of the world’s nations the ladder question.

 DETERMINANTS OF HAPPINESS